leafsigh/Reinforcement-Learning/README.md

 Future works on this script will focus on optimizing the performance and correct potential bugs.

 # Dynamic Programming
-Currently working on multiple dynamic programming algorithms.
+Currently working on multiple dynamic programming algorithms in MDPs.